Hou-Guojia/HP/README.md

 1. This code is for the paper:

-   G. Hou, Z. Pan, B. Huang, G. Wang, and X. Luan, "Hue preserving-based approach for underwater colour image enhancement," IET Image Process., vol. 12, no. 2, pp. 292-      298,    2018.
+   Guojia Hou, Zhenkuan Pan, Baoxiang Huang, Guodong Wang, and Xin Luan, "Hue preserving-based approach for underwater colour image enhancement," IET Image Processing, vol. 12,      no. 2, pp. 292-298, 2018.

    It can only be used for non-comercial purpose.
 If you use our code, please cite the paper.